 Winter Wonderland Background

 Set your snowman against a backdrop of snowflakes or winter trees.
 I love playing with different shades of blue and white to create a serene winter scene.
+If you want to expand your seasonal collection, explore these other winter rock painting ideas.

 Classic Three-Part Snowmen